endel/gamebundler/README.md

 - Generate manifest of each `.bundle` - remove unused assets when a new one is generated.
 - Single-component "Playground"
 - Component-driven / Storybook / "Playground"
+- Dynamically importing, loading, and using a `.bundle.ts`
+- Dynamically importing and executing code for "game levels"

 **Nice to have**